toshikwa/wappo.pytorch/README.md

 ### VisualCartpole

 I trained WAPPO and PPO on `cartpole-visual-v1` as below.
-Following the WAPPO paper, results are averaged over 5 seeds.
-This graph corresponds to Figure 2 in the paper.
+Following the WAPPO paper, results are averaged over 5 trials. a graph below corresponds to Figure 2 in the paper.
+Source and target tasks in my experiment are also shown below.

 Note that I changed some hyperparameters from the paper.
 I set 128 for `rollout_length` instead of 256, and 2 for `num_initial_blocks` instead of 1.
 Please refer to `config/cartpole.yaml` for details.